-The following Arbitration guidance note Produced in partnership with Clifford Chance provides comprehensive and up to date legal information covering:
+The following Arbitration practice note produced in partnership with Clifford Chance provides comprehensive and up to date legal information covering:

 Where a party has doubts as to the independence or impartiality of an arbitrator, or has concerns about the ability of an arbitrator to perform their duties, arbitral rules and national laws allow for challenge to the appointment of that arbitrator.

-A challenge may take place in one of three ways: applying to the arbitrator, applying to the appointing authority or, if unavailable or once these routes have been exhausted, applying to the national courts.
+A challenge may take place in one of three ways: applying to the arbitrator, applying to the appointing authority (eg the governing body of an arbitral institution) or, if unavailable or once those routes have been exhausted, applying to the national courts.

 An application to challenge the appointment of an arbitrator should be made without delay.
-Whether the challenge is made to an arbitral institution or the court will depend on the type of arbitration proceedings in question, ie whether institutional rules are provided for.
-Rules of arbitral institutions and national law generally state that a party must make a challenge within a set time period following the formation of the tribunal or the date on which it becomes aware of the facts which form the basis for the challenge (see art 10.3 of London Court of International Arbitration (LCIA) Arbitration Rules 2014 (LCIA Rules), art 14(2) of the International Chamber of Commerce Rules of
+Whether the challenge is made to an arbitral institution or a national court will depend on the type of arbitration proceedings in question, ie whether institutional rules are provided for.
+Rules of arbitral institutions and national law generally state that a party must make a challenge within a set time period following the formation of the tribunal or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.